okstate-maps/guide-reveal.js/index.md

 ![Flow of slides](images/flow.png)

 **Spacebar**
-The simplest way to navigate through your presentation is to simply hit the *space bar* every time you wish to change slides.
+The simplest way to navigate through your presentation is to simply hit the *spacebar* every time you wish to change slides.
 This includes verticle slides as well.
+Take a look at the diagram above.
+By using *spacebar*, your presentatio will go directly from *Slide 2* to *Slide 2A* and, later, from *Slide 2B* to *Slide 3*.

+**Arrow Keys**
+Using the *arrow keys* is also a simple way to navigate through your slides, but be careful when including verticle slides.
+To navigate from one slide to the next, simply use *→*.
+If you have verticle slides though, you must use *↓* to navigate through them.
+If you use *→*, the verticle slides will be skipped.
+As seen in the diagram, using *→* will jump from *Slide 2* to *Slide 3*, but *↓* will jump from *Slide 2* to *Slide 2A*.
+You must also use *→* to jump from *Slide 2B* to *Slide 3*.
+If by mistake you skip a slide, you can use *←* to navigate through regular slides or *↑* to navigate backwards through verticle slides.

 - transitions
 - pictures
 - themes